Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 13 Desember 2025 13.42.26 UTC
+- WIB: Sabtu, 13 Desember 2025 14.29.17 UTC
-- WITA: Sabtu, 13 Desember 2025 14.42.26 UTC
+- WITA: Sabtu, 13 Desember 2025 15.29.17 UTC
-- WIT: Sabtu, 13 Desember 2025 15.42.26 UTC
+- WIT: Sabtu, 13 Desember 2025 16.29.17 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: technology
+Kategori: success